sayantanroy14/practice/README.md

 # practice
-my go-to repo for java problems i solved on codechef
+my go-to repo for java problems i solved on codechef and learning dsa overall.